kiendang/rdocsyntax/README.md

+> [!IMPORTANT]
-*__Note:__ Syntax highlighting for HTML help pages was added to R v4.2 so there is now less of a use case for this package.
+> Syntax highlighting for HTML help pages was added to R v4.2 so there is now less of a use case for this package.
 Though you might still want to use it since it does look a bit nicer than the default provided by R. Advantages include more consistent font size, highlighting colors consistent with RStudio theme, highlighting all code snippets in the doc instead of just `Usage` and `Examples`.
-There is plan to try bringing these improvements to upstream.
-The goal of this package has always been ultimately obsoleting itself.*

 # Syntax highlighting for R HTML documentation